gilnam74/vex-sneppet/Programming-basics.md

 This will give you a palette of necessary colors and you can use colors in your code:
 `pointColor = colors('RED') // Returns [1, 0, 0]`

-VEX do not support dictionaries directly.
+VEX does not support dictionaries directly.

 ## Abstraction
+Abstraction is the opposite of a specific.

+If we speak about the `apple`, could we be more specific?
+Yes, we could say "Galla" apple.
+Can we be more abstract?
+Sure, we could say "fruit" instead of "apple".

 # Algorithms
 An algorithm is a common language to understand nature.